firavoyage/blogging/projects.md

   - neither is problem solving which could be like
   - completing puzzle games in our childhood
   - which is the pleasure of math challengers
+- idea
+  - the world is nothing but unordered observations
+  - also known as knowledge point
+  - which is same difficulty for each
+  - with proper division and reference
 - mode
   - thanks to sponsors on github and patreon
   - it could be pure knowledge
-  - without the poor's desire of class leap
+  - without the poor's desire of social class leap
 - repetition
   - abstract expression
   - at leisure